aikimark/aikimark/_posts/Slicing - 2019-10-26 Lightning Talk.md

 ## Benefits?
 * The individual explicit list slicing is the most common.
 If you used this method, your code would be understood by almost every Pythonista.

-* I find the splice variables to be a bit more self documenting than the explicit slices.
+* I find the slice variables to be a bit more self documenting than the explicit slices.

 * Just because we can put slices into an array doesn't mean that the result is any more readable, as we see in the individually indexed items example.